khushi-411/khushi-411.github.io/_posts/2024-06-09-parallel_histogram.md

     }
 }
 ```
-If number of bins in the histogram is small, the private copy can be declared in the shared memory.
+If the number of bins in the histogram is small, the private copy can be declared in the shared memory.
 But the problem is we cannot access multiple blocks because the blocks do not share visibility in the shared memory.
-But the latency of the data is reduced while placing data in shared memory.
+However, the latency of the data is reduced while placing data in shared memory.
 As discussed above, the reduction in latency leads to improved throughput of the atomic operations.
 The histogram kernel using shared memory allocation:
 ```cuda
 // creates a private copy of the histogram for every block
 // These private copies will be cached in the L2 cache memory